What Size Basketball Should I Get My Kid?

 Why Size Matters

 A ball that’s too big or too heavy makes everything harder.
 Dribbling feels awkward.
 Shooting means heaving it at the ring.
-She can’t develop proper form because she’s fighting the ball the whole time.
+They can’t develop proper form because they’re fighting the ball the whole time.

-The right size ball sits comfortably in her hands.
-She can control it.
-She can shoot with proper technique instead of just launching it.
+The right size ball sits comfortably in their hands.
+They can control it.
+They can shoot with proper technique instead of just launching it.
 That’s where real skill development happens.

-I see it all the time — a kid shows up with Dad’s full-size ball (Size 7) and wonders why she can’t dribble properly.
+I see it all the time.
+A kid shows up with a full-size ball (Size 7) and wonders why they can’t dribble properly.
 We swap it out for the right size and suddenly everything clicks.
-There’s a reason BNSW made the change — it works.
+There’s a reason BNSW made the change.

 Size 5 — Under 12s

-This is the BNSW standard for all players under 12.
+This is the BNSW standard for all players under 12, boys and girls.
 It’s noticeably smaller and lighter than what you’d see in an adult game.
 That’s the point.

-At this age she’s still developing hand strength and coordination.
-A Size 5 lets her actually grip the ball and work on her skills without everything being a struggle.
-It’s the same ball she’ll use in any BNSW junior competition, so she’ll be training with what she plays with.
+At this age kids are still developing hand strength and coordination.
+A Size 5 lets them actually grip the ball and work on their skills without everything being a struggle.
+It’s the same ball they’ll use in any BNSW junior competition, so they’ll be training with what they play with.

 Size 6 — Ages 12 and Up

-Size 6 is the official women’s game ball and the BNSW standard from Under 14s onwards.
-It’s what she’ll use through high school, representative basketball, and beyond.
+Size 6 is the official women’s game ball and the BNSW standard for girls from Under 14s onwards.
+For boys, Size 6 is used from Under 14s through to Under 16s before they move up to Size 7.

-Most girls are ready for this transition around age 12.
-If she’s 11 and already strong with a Size 5, there’s no rush to move up early.
-Let her build confidence and technique first — that’s the whole reason BNSW extended the Size 5 to Under 12s.
+Most kids are ready for this transition around age 12.
+If your child is 11 and already strong with a Size 5, there’s no rush to move up early.
+Let them build confidence and technique first.
+That’s the whole reason BNSW extended the Size 5 to Under 12s.

 Indoor vs Outdoor